-The Nature Conservancy in Colorado, collaborating with the Pike San Isabel National Forest, is using Landscape Conservation ForecastingTM concepts to explore the current status of major vegetation ecosystems on the 70,000-acre Upper Monument Creek (UMC) planning area in the Pike Ranger District.
+The Nature Conservancy in Colorado, collaborating with the Pike San Isabel National Forest, is using Landscape Conservation Forecasting concepts to explore the current status of major vegetation ecosystems on the 70,000-acre Upper Monument Creek (UMC) planning area in the Pike Ranger District.
 To provide a foundation for the work, LANDFIRE models were adapted to reflect historic conditions in the UMC watershed.
 Because the 2012 Waldo Canyon fire occurred in this region, the impacts of that fire on current vs. desired future conditions will be in the mix.
-In an adaptive NEPA process, the Forest Service will evaluate the potential outcomes that are generated.
-A significant public organization is involved in this effort: the Front Range Roundtable.
 Colorado Wildfire Risk Assessment Portal (CO- WRAP)